 Hydrostatic transmission also has the following advantages besides improving maneuverability on various applications.

-- Hydrostatic transmission works with a wide range of speed ratios.
-That means your machine’s speed is continuously variable from zero to maximum.
-This mechanism is more convenient than direct-drive transmission, requiring you to shift the transmission to a lower ratio to increase the machine’s speed once the engine speed is maximum.
+- Hydrostatic transmission mower works with a wide range of speed ratios.
+The transmission plays a critical role in handling speed such that your machine’s speed is continuously variable from zero to maximum.
+Continuously variable transmissions are more convenient than direct-drive transmissions, requiring you to shift the transmission to a lower ratio to increase the machine’s speed once the engine speed is maximum.

-- With hydrostatic transmission, you don’t have to apply clutch and gears.
+- With hydrostatic transmission, you don’t have to apply clutch and gear shifting.
 This assures you no disturbance in transmission.

 - The hydrostatic transmission uses a single lever to adjust speed and direction.